 It is shown, that incongruity detection and incongruity resolution are separate processes activating different areas of the brain.
 Aside from the question which areas of the brain are involved in resolving activity, it seems that success in this process gives pleasure for many of us.

 Generally we need not more than 6 seconds to understand a cartoon .
 These 6 seconds contains all stages: 1.
 Detection of incongruity (i.e. realizing problem to be resolved).
 2. Resolving incongruity, i.e. successful answer to a question: ''What the hell does it mean?''.
-We feel ourselves as capable researchers who made important discovery after successful resolving incongruity!.
+We feel ourselves as capable researchers who made important discovery after successful resolving incongruity!
 And all these happen in just 6 seconds!

 Thus, resolving a cartoon appears to be a micro-research, and everyone who is capable to laugh at funny cartoon, especially at TOM cartoons, is generally capable to perform serious scientific work.
 So exposing TOM only cartoons to people would serve as some kind of express test: who do you communicate with?
 From another and wider point of view, exposing funny cartoons to people may serve as an express-test for their overall level of human development.
 Remember those famous words? - ''Do not give dogs what is sacred; do not throw your pearls to pigs.
 If you do, they may trample them under their feet, and then turn and tear you to pieces''.

 Web sites such as GeneralComics.com is one of the places online where you can find the best TOM cartoons, categorized by subject.
 Make sure to bookmark this place!